Formula E car: 2nd generation (2018–19 to 2021–22)

-The Spark SRT05e (Spark Gen2) which was used from season 5 through 7 (from 2015–16 to 2017–18).

 In March 2016 it was decided by the FIA and Formula E Holdings that the upcoming 2nd generation cars would keep to a specification chassis in a bid to keep costs low in the category.
 The tender for the 2nd Generation car was won by Spark Racing Technology.

-The original battery specifications included a 200 kg cell-weight limit, a 200 kW peak power limit, and a maximum usable energy of 28 kWh.
-For the 2018–2019 season, the specifications for the battery was a weight of 250 kg and 54 kWh energy, and peak power was 250 kW.
+The original battery specifications requested in the tender included a 200 kg cell-weight limit, a 200 kW peak power limit, and a maximum usable energy of 28 kWh.
+For the 2018–2019 season, the specifications for the battery was a weight of 385 kg and 54 kWh energy, and peak power was 250 kW.
 The cells (18650VTC6) was to be made by Murata Manufacturing, the integration by Lucid Motors, and track handling by McLaren.

 Also new for the generation 2 cars was the inclusion of a halo crash protection device.

+A refreshed 'Gen2 Evo' car was planned to be introduced for the 2020-2021 season, but was cancelled due to the disruptions caused by the COVID-19 pandemic and was instead replaced with the Gen 3 car.

 The specifications for the Spark SRT05e are: